 Some contaminants in drinking water can affect human health, resulting in illness, hospitalisation or even death.
 Other impurities can affect the water's aesthetic qualities, including its appearance, taste, smell and 'feel' but are not necessarily hazardous to human health.
 For example, cloudy water with a distinctive odour or strong taste may not be harmful to health, but clear, pleasant-tasting water may contain harmful, undetectable microorganisms (NHMRC & NRMMC 2011).
-Contaminants can also interfere with water treatment processes, and damage water supply infrastructure (such as iron corroding pipes).
+Contaminants can also interfere with water treatment processes and damage water supply infrastructure - such as iron corroding pipes.

-The ADWG (NHMRC & NRMMC 2011) outlines criteria for acceptable drinking water quality to protect human health, manage aesthetics and maintain water supply infrastructure.
+The Australian drinking water guidelines (ADWG; NHMRC & NRMMC 2011) outline criteria for acceptable drinking water quality to protect human health, manage aesthetics and maintain water supply infrastructure.